 Procrastination happens when our motivation to finish a task is weakened and the rewards are abstract or negligible.
 Not having a clear objective, being told to do something, or just being too tired at the end of the day are all things that can weaken our desire to complete a task.

-Fear is often the strongest motivator.
+Fear is what often helps us finish a task.
 It’s what drives us to buy home or car insurance because we fear we won’t be able to afford the outcome of a disaster.
 The reward is knowing that most of the costs are covered if something horrible does happen.
-But not all things can be covered by a monthly fee.
+But not all things are so straight forward.

 Recently my brother experienced a terrible flood in his basement due to freak rainstorm.
 Four inches of rain fell in 1 hour in an area that typically gets 3 inches over the whole month.
-As a result of the flood my brother lost many possessions that were ruined by the 4 ft of rain that turned his basement into a swimming pool.
-Insurance would cover the laundry machines, furniture and a computer, but not the photo albums filled with pictures from the days of shooting film.
-In addition to rebuilding his basement he is now faced with going through all of the soaked albums to see what, if any, prints are salvageable.
-Insurance won’t cover photographic memories.
+As a result of the flood, my brother lost many possessions that were ruined by the 4 ft of rain that turned his basement into a swimming pool.
+Insurance would cover some of his belongings, but not the photo albums filled with pictures from the days of shooting film.
+In addition to rebuilding his basement, he is now faced with going through his waterlogged computer and soaked albums to see what, if any images are salvageable.
+Insurance doesn’t cover photographic memories.

 From a photo management perspective, my brother was on track to do everything right.
 He had backed almost all of his digital photos to the cloud but there were still some images on his computer and all the prints in the albums remained unscanned.
 He knew what needed to be done but he just hadn’t finished the task because there was technically no urgency and as such, no real motivation.
 Flooding of the type he experienced is still extremely rare.